olivier-m/formica/docs/usage.rst

 **email** field.
 We also set its widget **size** attribute.

-Actually, each time a `{% field %}`_ tag is called (which is the case in `{% fields %}`_ default block), it checks if any context variable is available for the current field and add them as current keyword arguments in the tag.
+Actually, each time a `{% field %}`_ tag is called (which is the case in `{% fields %}`_ default block), it checks if any context variable is available for the current field and adds them as current keyword arguments in the tag.

 That said, you should keep in mind that if you want this variable interpolation to work, you need